3liz/lizmap-documentation/source/install/configuration.rst

 Configuration of Lizmap
 ===============================================================

-In some server, additionnal settings should be done into Lizmap.
+In some server, additional settings should be done into Lizmap.
 Settings should be set into the ``lizmap/var/config/`` directory.

 Configuration files
 ===================

 There are several configuration files for Lizmap.
-There are into lizmap/var/config/.

 Framework configuration files:

-* ``mainconfig.ini.php`` contains many configuration parameters, mainly for the framework used by Lizmap.
-You may want to modify some of them, like the available languages etc. **DON'T MODIFY mainconfig.ini.php**.
-Put parameters with their new values into ``localconfig.ini.php`` instead!
+* ``app/system/mainconfig.ini.php`` contains many configuration parameters, with their default values, mainly for the framework used by Lizmap.
+You would want to modify some of them, like the available languages etc. However, you **must NOT MODIFY mainconfig.ini.php and any other files from app/**.
+  Set parameters with their new values into ``var/config/localconfig.ini.php`` instead!
-* ``localconfig.ini.php`` contains configuration parameters that are specific to your installation.
+* ``var/config/localconfig.ini.php`` contains configuration parameters that are specific to your installation.
 So you put into it any parameters you can find into ``mainconfig.ini.php`` and you want to change.
-* ``liveconfig.ini.php`` is containing parameters from ``mainconfig.ini.php``
+* ``var/config/liveconfig.ini.php`` is containing parameters from ``mainconfig.ini.php``
   that are changed by the application itself.

 During the execution of Lizmap, ``mainconfig.ini.php``, ``localconfig.ini.php``, and ``liveconfig.ini.php`` are merged in this order.
 So parameters into ``liveconfig.ini.php`` have higher priority that those into ``localconfig.ini.php``, which in turn, have parameters having higher priority over parameters of ``mainconfig.ini.php``.

-.. note:: ``liveconfig.ini.php`` and ``localconfig.ini.php`` may not exists
-          on old releases.

 Other framework configuration files: